Cell References in Excel (Table of Contents)

 What is Cell Reference?

-A cell reference is nothing but the Address of the cell which is used in the excel formula.
+A cell reference is nothing but the Address of the cell used in the excel formula.
 In Excel, there are two types of cell references.
-One is Absolute reference and the other is Relative reference.
+One is Absolute reference, and the other is Relative reference.

 What is Relative Cell Reference?